 Nick Reed spent 13 years at the Transport Research Laboratory, latterly as TRL Academy Director.
 He then moved to Bosch, the world’s largest automotive supplier, as Head of Mobility before making the switch to the public sector to become the government’s first Chief Road Safety Advisor at National Highways.

 Nick speaks with Becky Royle, Head of Central Government and Housing Practice UK, about his role, what motivated him to make the switch, and his experiences around the transition.

 In this episode: Rob Woodstock, Chief Commercial Officer, HMRC

 Rob Woodstock spent 25 years in Management Consulting across procurement and supply chain, advisory, technology and outsourcing with Accenture.
 Rob decided to take on a new challenge with an increased sense of social purpose by becoming HMRC’s Chief Commercial Officer, a significant leadership role within the Government Commercial Organisation.

 Rob speaks to Lucy Harding, Global Head, Procurement & Supply Chain Practice, about exciting programmes he became involved with following his move to the HMRC, including the borders for Brexit project working with traders and third parties to make sure the transition was smooth.

 The scale and complexity of the challenge, as well as the inevitably increased levels of public scrutiny, are just a few things Rob has found are unique to what civil service can offer and he describes how his skills transferred over to the public sector role.

 To find out more about this series, or start up a conversation with the Central Government Practice, please get in touch.
-Do follow this series and more on our LinkedIn page to see new instalments, coming soon.
+Do follow this series and more on our LinkedIn page to see new installments, coming soon.

 Stay up to date: Sign up here for our global newsletter OBSERVE, and receive the latest news in leadership and top talent, industry insights, and events directly to your inbox.